 Your marketing plan, and the research that goes into creating it, will help you answer these questions.

 Every marketer knows that there’s no shortage of fantastic ideas and things to try out when it comes to marketing.
-A marketing plan helps you to prioritize ideas and activities that are relevant to your goals, allowing you to be effective and efficient with your work.
+A marketing plan helps you prioritize ideas and activities relevant to your goals, allowing you to be effective and efficient with your work.

 Marketing plan vs. marketing strategy

 You’ll often hear the terms ‘marketing plan’ and ‘marketing strategy’ used interchangeably, but they mean two different things.

 - Marketing strategy: A marketing strategy explains the goals and objectives behind your marketing efforts.
 Your strategy and business goals go hand-in-hand, a relationship that explains the “What” and “Why” of your marketing activities.